Q-dimi/return_tests/README.md

 # Fork Me

-return-tests is a small project I decided to make because I could not find anything similar.
 Although just started and not anywhere near completion, if you feel return-tests is useful, fork it and add it to your already existing testing framework.